chcly/MockVM/README.md

    ret          ; return 10
 ```

+Each program needs at least one label called main.

 #### Registers

 It has a total of ten 64 bit registers that it can use.